vikytech/vikytech.site/README.md

-# vikytech.site
+# vikytech.in
-Website for vikytech.site
+Website for vikytech.in

 ## Dev setup
 - To build locally `jekyll build`